Gianatmaja/Applied-Data-Science-with-Python-Specialisation/README.md

 # Applied-Data-Science-with-Python-Specialisation

 ### Description:
-This repository contains the coding assignments throughout the Applied Data Science with Python specialisation in Coursera.
+This repository contains the coding assignments that I completed throughout the Applied Data Science with Python specialisation in Coursera.

 ### About the specialisation:
 The specialisation includes topics from applied statistical analysis, machine learning, information visualization, text analysis, and social network analysis techniques through popular python toolkits such as pandas, matplotlib, scikit-learn, nltk, and networkx.